Betoken/Whitepaper/BetokenWhitepaper.md

 #### Zebang (Zefram) Liu

 Zefram is the cofounder and lead developer of Betoken.
 He currently studies Computer Science at UC San Diego.
 He is passionate about crypto-economics and mechanism design.

-#### Owen Shen

-Owen is a Computer Science student at UC San Diego.
-He's interested in furthering the study of human decision-making as well as reducing potential harm from catastrophic risks.

 #### Surya Krishnan